tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected_Welcoming_the_guests.md

 “Are you alright?”
 I snapped out of my drowsiness.
 The father faced my direction with a look of concern.
 I assumed all hell would break loose if I were to tell him what was actually on my mind.
 “I’m fine sir, thank you for your consideration.”
 I replied, adopting my best formal tone.

-“ Daddy, I’m bored.”
+“Daddy, I’m bored.”
 The little girl interrupted, nudging her father.

 He shifted his attention.
 “Mrs. Montague, would it be alright if my daughter explores your estate?
 She was very excited about coming to a mansion of this size."